OSPAMOX 500mg/5ml gran 100ml

 If you have kidney problems, the dose may be lower than usual.

-If you have taken more Ospamox than you should
+If you take more Ospamox than you should

-If you have taken more Ospamox than you should, signs may include stomach problems (nausea, vomiting or diarrhoea) or crystals in the urine, which may appear as cloudy urine or problems passing urine.
-See your doctor as soon as possible.
+If you take more Ospamox than you should, signs may include stomach problems (nausea, vomiting or diarrhoea) or crystals in the urine, which may appear as cloudy urine or problems passing urine.
+Contact your doctor as soon as possible.
 Take the medicine to show the doctor.

 If you forget to take Ospamox